Welcome to the EMaPP trial.

 If you are eligible after the telephone and video conference assessments, we will ask for your consent to take part in the study.

 Where is the study occurring?

-To take part in this study you will need to live in Plymouth.
-The study is being run through the University Hospitals Plymouth NHS Trust.
+To take part in this study you will need to live in Milton Keynes or Airedale, UK.
+Recruitment for the Plymouth area has now closed.

 Are you interested?

-Recruitment of participants with a Plymouth GP commenced on 4th October 2021.
-If you are interested, you can let us know at firstname.lastname@example.org
+Recruitment of participants commenced on 4th October 2021.
+If you live in the regions stated above and are interested in the study, you can let us know at firstname.lastname@example.org

 Key study information

 Funding: National Institute for Health and Care Research (NIHR): Research for patient benefit programme